olimorris/pyscoutfm/README.md

 > Where `MY_LOCATION` is the path you wish to copy the views to

-3. Download the views (if on Cloud) then import them into FM; we'll start with the main squad screen of the team you're managing but note that you could go into your scouting screen as well:
+3. Download the views (if on Cloud and as per this [screenshot](https://github.com/olimorris/PyScoutFM/assets/9512444/298b3427-fb0f-4444-b561-267bf65c7440)) then import them into FM; we'll start with the main squad screen of the team you're managing but note that you could go into your scouting screen as well:

 <div align="center">
   <img src="https://github.com/olimorris/PyScoutFM/assets/9512444/bf1a1711-6d40-4c93-b77f-06a8aba216dc" alt="importing a view" />